 Donna was in the house and saw them arguing in the bathroom.
 She entered and saw Bengt’s arm raised in an act to hit Elizabeth.
 Donna captured a photo thinking he would stop.
 But he did not.

-From then on, her project took her to women’s shelters.
+From that night on, her project took her to women’s shelters.
 And she shadowed police to continue capturing incidents and victims.
 Because of her work, domestic violence came out of the shadows.

 Policymakers were forced to confront the issue.
 They passed the Violence Against Women Act.
 Penalties against offenders increased, and police were trained to treat it as a serious crime.